gwendall/way.js/README.md

 <img way-data="image.url">
 <!-- Gets a class ".way-error" attributed -->
 ```

+## Methods ##

+Everything should be done for you from the HTML tags.
+But if necessary, you can also use helper functions to interact with your stored data and DOM elements.

 Notes:
 - [element] refers to the jQuery selector of a DOM element